-Since 1910, Scouting hasn't been so much about twigs and leaves, camping or hiking as it is about the spark.
+Since 1910, Scouting hasn't been so much about camping and hiking as it is about the spark.
 The spark may be a leader's encouraging words, achieving a merit badge for engineering or going on a high adventure rafting trip.
 There's no telling what the spark might be for a young person, but it just may ignite a fire within that burns his or her entire life.

 It's a big world.
 Pack a map.
-Scouting is many young men and women's introduction to the great outdoors and, most important, a lesson on their place in it.
+Scouting is the introduction for many young men and women's to the great outdoors and, most important, a lesson on their place in it.

 Prepared.
 For Leadership.